Aquiles-ai/Aquiles-Image/CONTRIBUTING.md

 - **Bug reports**: Help us identify and fix issues
 - **New image models**: Add support for Diffusers-compatible models
+- **GGUF registry entries**: Add validated GGUF checkpoints to the registry — no code required

 ### ⚠️ What we DON'T accept currently